digitalisx/awesome-memory-forensics/README.md

 - [FEX Memory Imager](https://getdataforensics.com/product/fex-memory-imager/) - FEX Memory Imager (FEX Memory) is a free imaging tool designed to capture the physical Random Access Memory (RAM) of a suspect's running computer.
 This allows investigators to recover and analyze valuable artifacts found only in memory.
 - [MacQuisition](https://www.blackbagtech.com/category/blog/macquisition/)
 - [Digital Collector](https://cellebrite.com/en/digital-collector/) - A powerful forensic imaging software solution to perform triage, live data acquisition and targeted data collection for Windows and Mac computers.
+- [varc (Volatile Artifact Collector)](https://github.com/cado-security/varc) - varc collects a snapshot of volatile data from a system.

 #### Hardware
 - [PCILeech](https://github.com/ufrisk/pcileech) - PCILeech uses PCIe hardware devices to read and write target system memory.
 This is achieved by using DMA over PCIe.
 No drivers are needed on the target system.